kaitlin1/NerdBird/README.md

-# NerdBird
+# nb

-Nerd Bird Esports Website
+Website for Nerd Bird